postmanlabs/labs-docs/src/pages/docs/publishing-your-api/documenting-your-api.md

 ![Doc Environment](https://assets.postman.com/postman-docs/doc-environment.jpg)

 Associating an environment with your documentation means that the values of any environment variables your requests reference will automatically populate in the doc content.
-Anyone using the __Run in Postman__ button from your docs will also be able to access the shared environment when they import the collection into their Postman app.
+Anyone using the __Run in Postman__ button from your docs will also be able to access the shared environment when they import the collection into Postman.

 To use a variable value in your documentation, [create](/docs/postman/variables-and-environments/managing-environments/#creating-environments) or select an environment.